Outreach

 Creating a pipeline to STEM success

-We create and engage in outreach programs to expand and diversify the STEM pipeline from elementary through graduate school and beyond.
+We create and engage in outreach programs to expand access to the STEM pipeline from elementary through graduate school and beyond.
 Through these events, we aim to make science open to all and demonstrate the need for chemical engineering to address a myriad of societal challenges.

 • WYSE Summer Camps at the Grainger College of Engineering are designed to provide STEM-interested students the opportunity to experience advanced curricula at one of the best engineering schools in the nation and the world.
 The camps provide exposure to different areas of engineering through demonstrations, classroom presentations, hands-on activities, and interactions with various students, staff, and professors in those fields.